 1. Infants/children who are not toilet trained and adults who are incontinent, who wish to enter any pool, must wear a disposable swim diaper which must fit snugly around the legs and waist.
 If the diaper becomes soiled, this person must exist the pool immediately and may not return until he/she has taken or been given a soap shower and has been covered by a new diaper.

-2. Children under 10 years old must be accompanied in the pool by an adult supervisor (age 18+) or pass the facility approved swim test.
+2. Children under 10 years old must be accompanied in the pool by an adult supervisor (age 18+) or pass the facility approved swim test (Swim length of dive tank, touch wall, return and tread water for 30 seconds without touching the wall).
 Any swimmer requiring flotation devices must be accompanied in the pool by an adult.

 3. Persons under the influence of alcohol or drugs will not be permitted in the pool area.

 4. Any injury occurring in the pool must be reported to a lifeguard or pool supervisor immediately.

 5. All patrons must take a shower before entering the water.

 6. Any person having a skin disease, sore or inflamed eyes, cold, nasal or ear discharge, communicable disease or who is wearing any kind of bandage or Band-Aid to cover an open (unhealed) wound will not be permitted in the pool.

 7. Any adult or child who is experiencing even a mild case of diarrhea may not use the pool.
 Persons with diarrhea should wait two weeks after symptoms end before returning to the pool.
 Pathogens of concern may still be shed up to two weeks following the end of symptoms.